Tavinsowell/Tech_Quiz_Test/README.md

 # 19 Testing: Tech Quiz Test

 ## Description
-the purpose of this application is to properly set up cypress testing.
-There is e2e testing and component testing that can be either be tested through cypress GUi by running "npm run cypress" or you can use "npm run test" to test the application through the terminal
+The purpose of this application is to properly set up Cypress testing.
+There is e2e testing and component testing that can either be tested through the Cypress GUI by running "npm run cypress" or you can use "npm run test" to test the application through the terminal.

 ## Getting Started

 ### Dependencies